OpenCTI-Platform/opencti/docs/docs/administration/policies.md

 ![Platform main organization](./assets/platform-main-organization.png)

+!!! warning "Numerous repercussions linked to the activation of this feature"

+    This feature has implications for the entire platform and must be fully understood before being used.
+For example, it's mandatory to have organizations set up for each user, otherwise they won't be able to log in.
+It is also advisable to include connector's users in the platform main organization to avoid import problems.

 ## Authentication strategies

 The authentication strategies section provides insights into the configured authentication methods.
 Additionally, an "Enforce Two-Factor Authentication" button is available, allowing administrators to mandate 2FA activation for users, enhancing overall account security.